 (8) Administrative actions taken by ODJFS that involve program administration and funding affecting county departments of job and family services, public children services agencies, or child support enforcement agencies.

 (10) Actions and disputes involving the use or access to funds administered under the Workforce Investment Act of 1998, 112 Stat.
 936, 239 U.S.C.A.
 2801, the Wagner-Peyser Act, 48 Stat.
 113 (1933), 29 U.S.C.A.
 49, and Chapters 4141. and 6301. of the Revised Code, or any other funds for which the United States department of labor is responsible for direct or indirect oversight.

 (D) Actions that provide hearing rights under this chapter

 Except as provided in paragraph (C) of this rule, those actions of ODJFS that afford the right to a hearing pursuant to ODJFS authority provided in Chapter 119. of the Revised Code include the proposal of the director to do the following:

-(3) Refuse to issue a license, whether it is a renewal or a new license, unless a hearing was held before the refusal to issue such license.
+(1) Refuse to issue a license, unless a hearing was held before the refusal to issue such license.